 The IRISH Seminar is open to graduate students in Irish Studies, and cross-listed with the department of English.
-It will be listed under Summer 2020, Dublin, Ireland.
-Students can register for the course through IRST 64099:01 or ENGL 94513:01.
-Students opting to take the Irish Seminar for three credits will be assessed on the basis of participation.
+It will be listed under Summer 2021 (see course codes below).
+Students opting to take the IRISH Seminar for three credits will be assessed on the basis of participation.

-PLEASE NOTE: Departmental approval is required before applying:
+PLEASE NOTE: Student must obtain departmental approval before applying: